MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ## How to use trusted workspace access in Fabric

-There are currently two ways to use trusted workspace access to access your data from Fabric in a secure manner:
+There are currently three ways to use trusted workspace access to access your data from Fabric in a secure manner:

 * You can [create a new ADLS shortcut](#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access) in a Fabric Lakehouse to start analyzing your data with Spark, SQL, and Power BI.

 * You can [create a data pipeline](#create-a-data-pipeline-to-a-storage-account-with-trusted-workspace-access) that leverages trusted workspace access to directly access a firewall-enabled Azure Data Lake Gen 2 account.

+* You can use a T-SQL Copy statement that leverages trusted workspace access to ingest data into a Fabric warehouse.

-The following sections show you how to use these two methods.
+The following sections show you how to use these methods.

 ### Create a OneLake shortcut to storage account with trusted workspace access